High harmonic generation from a Bose-Einstein condensate: Discussion

 \section{Discussion}

 In this work we have studied an ideal Bose gas probed by an intense and short laser pulse, and obtained the quantum optical state of the scattered field modes after the process of high-order harmonic generation.
-We have seen that the quantum state of the harmonics is given by a classical mixture of coherent states for the Bose gas above the critical temperature $T_c$.
-However, below $T_c$ the harmonic field modes emitted from a Bose-Einstein condensate transitions into a pure quantum state.
+We have seen that the quantum state of the harmonics is given by a classical mixture for the Bose gas above the critical temperature $T_c$.
+However, below $T_c$ the harmonic field modes emitted from a Bose-Einstein condensate transitions into a pure quantum state, exhibiting non-classical characteristics by virtue of entanglement and squeezing.

 Continuing on this work, we envision that the investigation of intense light fields interacting with many-body quantum systems, such as ultracold Bose gases, is only at the beginning to present its full potential.
-Extending the analysis to interacting Bose gases \cite{konstantinou2025interacting}, the generation of massive entangled light states due to the BEC interaction~\cite{ng2009entangled} or the study of entanglement between the different bosonic field degrees of freedom leading to hybrid man-body entanglement~\cite{sorensen2001many}, are only some of the possible directions.
-This work also follows the lines of the recent progress in studying quantum optical HHG in cavities~\cite{yi2024generation, stammer2025quantum}, and is closely related to the analog quantum simulation of strong field processes~\cite{arlinghaus2010driven, sala2017ultracold, senaratne2018quantum, arguello2025quantum, arguello2024analog}.
-Furthermore, considering ionization of ultracold quantum gases into a plasma~\cite{killian1999creation, ciampini2002photoionization, mazets1998photoionization} could be extended towards strong field above-threshold ionization~\cite{wessels2018absolute, rivera2022light}.
+Extending the analysis to interacting Bose gases~\cite{konstantinou2025interacting}, the generation of massive entangled light states due to the BEC interaction~\cite{ng2009entangled} or the study of entanglement between the different bosonic field degrees of freedom leading to hybrid man-body entanglement~\cite{sorensen2001many}, are only some of the possible directions.
+We note, that beyond Bose gases, extension towards high harmonic light scattering from degenerate Fermi gases seems an interesting direction~\cite{deb2021observation, margalit2021pauli, sanner2021pauli}, in which the Pauli blocking leads to a suppression in the photon scattering.
+Furthermore, considering ionization of ultracold quantum gases into a plasma~\cite{killian1999creation, ciampini2002photoionization, mazets1998photoionization} could be extended towards strong field above-threshold ionization~\cite{wessels2018absolute, rivera2022light}, and is therefore complementary to the investigations of using analog quantum simulation of strong field driven processes~\cite{arlinghaus2010driven, sala2017ultracold, senaratne2018quantum, arguello2025quantum, arguello2024analog}.